4 things to think about when it comes to the politics of Trump's indictment

 Probably the most hotly critical of Trump has been former New Jersey Gov. Chris Christie.
 He said during his kickoff event in New Hampshire that Trump is "obsessed with the mirror," "never admits a mistake," "never admits a fault and always finds someone else and something else to blame for whatever goes wrong but finds every reason to take credit for anything that goes right."

-Most of the field declined to criticize Trump.
-Florida Gov. Ron DeSantis and South Carolina Sen. Tim Scott instead turned their ire back on the DOJ, saying it has been weaponized against Trump.
+Christie and Pence were quiet Thursday night, though, and most of the field not only declined to criticize Trump, but went after the Justice Department.
+Florida Gov. Ron DeSantis, South Carolina Sen. Tim Scott and a host of congressional Republicans claimed the DOJ has been "weaponized" against Trump and complained of a double standard.

 "The weaponization of federal law enforcement represents a mortal threat to a free society," DeSantis tweeted.
 "We have for years witnessed an uneven application of the law depending upon political affiliation.
 Why so zealous in pursuing Trump yet so passive about Hillary [Clinton] or Hunter [Biden]?
 The DeSantis administration will bring accountability to the DOJ, excise political bias and end weaponization once and for all."

+Vivek Ramaswamy, the tech entrepreneur, who's also running, went so far as to say that on day one of his presidency, he would pardon Trump.

-At the same time, there is a salient point that is only starting to really gain traction with major GOP candidates — that Trump is a weak general-election candidate, who has cost Republicans elections.
+At the same time, there is a salient argument to be made, that is only just starting to really gain traction with major GOP candidates, that Trump is a weak general-election candidate, who has cost Republicans elections.

-DeSantis is the principal alternative to Trump at this point, and has started to make the point, as well, that Trump is constitutionally limited by the 22nd Amendment to only be able to serve four more years in office.
+DeSantis is the principal alternative to Trump right now and has started to make the point that Trump is constitutionally limited by the 22nd Amendment to only be able to serve four more years in office.

 4. This 2024 election is going to be really weird.